ebouchut/ebouchut.github.io/docs/en/blog/about/index.md

 in *[Web and Mobile Web Development](https://github.com/ebouchut/bouchut-eric-dossiers-pros-DWWM#readme)*.
 Here is my [capstone project](https://github.com/ebouchut/learn-dev#readme) (*learn-dev*).

+My [résumé](../cv/index.md) covers the same journey in detail, role by role.

 Feel free to [reach out](../contact/index.md) if you'd like to connect or learn more about my journey!